Insect Borers of Fruit Trees

 The flatheaded appletree borer is a very common borer that occurs throughout the United States and most of Canada.
 It attacks fruit trees, such as apple and pear, and a wide variety of shade and forest trees, such as oak, maple, poplar, elm, sycamore, walnut and hickory.

 The bark over infested areas often is dead and dark-colored.
-Young trees can be girdled and killed, while larger trees can be seriously injured through the loss of large portions of bark.
+Young trees can be girdled and killed, and larger trees can be seriously injured through the loss of large portions of bark.
 This borer can be very destructive to newly planted trees and trees stressed by drought or other factors.

 Adults typically begin emerging in May and egg-laying can continue from June to September.
 Hence, larvae of varying sizes may be found throughout the summer.
 Adults are sun-loving insects and can be found in greatest numbers on the sunny sides of trees or logs.
 Eggs typically are deposited under bark scales or in bark crevices on the south and west sides of the main trunk and larger branches.

 Keep trees in full vigor by cultivating and fertilizing where necessary.
-Wrapping the trunk (from ground level to the lower branches) with burlap or several thicknesses of old newspapers before the adults start to emerge in the spring can be very helpful in preventing egg-laying on the bark of newly planted trees.
+Wrapping the trunk, from ground level to the lower branches, with burlap or several thicknesses of old newspapers before the adults start to emerge in the spring can be very helpful in preventing egg-laying on the bark of newly planted trees.
 Apply the wrapping in May and maintain it during the first season or two, or until the trees are making good growth.

 The shading of the trunks of young trees also can help keep adults away.
-However, once the tree becomes infested, some control may be achieved by carefully removing the larvae with a knife and promptly painting the wound.
+However, once a tree becomes infested, some control may be achieved by carefully removing the larvae with a knife and promptly painting the wound.
 For chemical control, licensed pesticide applicators may apply chlorpyrifos, lambda-cyhalothrin or any other appropriately labeled product to the trunk and larger limbs.
 Insecticides available for homeowner use include some formulations of carbaryl, permethrin and imidacloprid.